Local government reorganisation and devolution

 We have asked residents, businesses and partners for their views on a single council for Oxfordshire over the summer.
 This feedback was used to help shape our One Oxfordshire proposal

-During November, scrutiny committees, cabinets, councils and executives across all Oxfordshire councils will be asked to debate and approve the proposals.
-Our proposal will be considered by our Place Overview and Scrutiny Committee on 12 November and Cabinet on 13 November.
+• During November, scrutiny committees, cabinets, councils and executives across all Oxfordshire councils were asked to debate and approve the proposals.

 A more detailed guide